dhis2/training-docs/content/tracker_use/tg_event_reports_and_linelist.md

 ### In the Line List app, review the Line List interface

-Have the line listing app open in another tab or window.
+Have the line listing app open in another tab or window with the table "COVID_CBS - Patients with Symptoms" open

 ![interface](resources/images/linelist/interface1.png)